mgoren/supersonic-old/README.md

 # Configuration

+**Stripe configuration**
+- On Stripe console, disable all payment methods except Cards, Apple Pay, Google Pay
+- Use test keys until ready to launch

+**Also see README files inside the functions folder!**

 **Setup Firebase:**
 - Create firebase project and add to app, including firebase hosting
 - Fill in firebaseConfig values in `.env` file (see `.env.example`)